mondweep/DCC/README.md

 The project is currently under active development.
 Here's a summary of the progress:

 *   **Smart Contracts (`contracts/`)**:
-    *   Core contracts (`GovernanceContract`, `MembershipContract`, `IncomeManagementContract`, `PaymentContract`) have been partially implemented using Test-Driven Development (TDD).
+    *   Core contracts (`GovernanceContract`, `MembershipContract`, `IncomeManagementContract`, `PaymentContract`) have been implemented using Test-Driven Development (TDD).
-    *   Key features covered include proposal creation, voting mechanisms, execution state tracking, basic membership joining, consultant rate setting, and initial payment reception logic.
+    *   TDD covers core features including proposal creation/voting/execution, membership joining/management, consultant rate setting, and basic payment reception/distribution logic.
     *   Passing tests demonstrating current functionality can be found in `contracts/test/`.
 *   **Frontend (`frontend/`)**:
-    *   A basic frontend application has been scaffolded using React, Vite, TypeScript, and Tailwind CSS.
+    *   A frontend application has been built using React, Vite, TypeScript, and Tailwind CSS.
-    *   Includes basic wallet connection (MetaMask) functionality and foundational component structures.
+    *   Features include MetaMask wallet connection, a `Web3Context` for managing blockchain interactions, and basic components like `ProposalList`, `CreateProposal`, and a 'Join Collective' button stub.
-*   **Testnet (`testnet/`)**:
+*   **Testnet Infrastructure (`testnet/`)**:
     *   A local Proof-of-Authority (PoA) testnet infrastructure is defined using Docker and Geth.
-    *   Setup scripts and configuration files are available for building and running the testnet nodes.
+    *   Includes `Dockerfile`, `genesis.json`, and `entrypoint.sh` for building and running the testnet nodes.
 See `design/dcc_testnet_setup.md` for details.
 *   **Supporting Documents**:
     *   Initial requirements, specifications, and design documents are available in the `requirements/`, `specs/`, and `design/` directories respectively.

+### Known Issues: Local Geth Testnet

+**IMPORTANT:** We are currently experiencing persistent difficulties getting the local Geth sealer node (configured via Docker in `testnet/`) to reliably seal blocks.
+Various configurations (Geth v1.10.25/v1.10.26, different flags, manual miner start attempts) have been tried without consistent success within the Docker environment.

+**Impact:** This issue currently **prevents the deployment of smart contracts** to the local testnet and blocks full end-to-end testing of the application.

+**Next Steps:** Resolving this Geth configuration issue or potentially switching to an alternative local blockchain environment (e.g., Ganache) is a high-priority next step required for further development and testing.

 ## Setup & Running Instructions